sallyrumble/mlh-hackathon-organizer-guide/Organizer-Timeline/2-Months-Before/Mentors-and-Judges.md

     * Consider who you know and who your school knows

     * Have department heads reach out for you

+## MLH Mentor Matcher

+As part of our mission to create an empowering environment where hackers of all skill levels can create amazing things, we’re launching the [MLH Mentor Matcher](https://mentors.mlh.io0 (powered by [Twilio](https://twilio.com) to help connect the hackers and mentors at your event!

+Did you know that on average 25% of the attendees who participated in the 2018  MLH hackathon season didn’t demo?
+Many of them got stuck on a bug that they didn’t know how to get past.
+Having access to a mentor could have helped them finish their project, but finding a mentor can be a challenge.
+It can be intimidating to approach a professional and ask for help, and sometimes mentors just aren’t around.

+To address this issue, we partnered up with our friends at Twilio and built the MLH Mentor Matcher to connect the hackers and mentors at your event.
+Hackers will have access to a custom phone number that they can text whenever they have a question with a description and their location.
+Suddenly, a wild mentor will appear, ready to help and ensure that hacker has a great experience.

 ## MLH Tips